 I sincerely hope that this article will shed a light on PAMM investing for novice investors.
-Let’s start with the definition of PAMM accounts and how they evolved over time.
+Let’s start with the definition of PAMM accounts and how they evolved.

 What is a PAMM account?

 The abbreviation PAMM stands for Percent Allocation Management Module.
 It’s a system that defines the way profits and losses are distributed between an investor and a manager.
-In other words, PAMM is a form of pooled money trading, where an investor allocates their funds to a qualified trader (money manager) with the aim to make profits.
+In other words, PAMM is a form of pooled money trading, where an investor allocates their funds to a qualified trader (money manager) intending to make profits.